Internal linking for SEO is like a clock tower.

 Internal links between pages on your site provide a better UX and help search engines understand your site architecture.

 Now, every site owner longs to rank higher in Google.
-Crushing internal linking is one way to get there.
+Crushing internal linking for SEO is one way to get there.

 So, buckle up and learn the best practices to help improve your site’s internal linking strategy.